 ‘Where to go?’
-Palestinians say nowhere safe as Israel renews Gaza bombing
+Palestinians say nowhere safe as Israel resumes Gaza bombing

 — James Elder (@1james_elder) December 1, 2023

-More than 15,000 Palestinians have been killed in Gaza since October 7.
+More than 15,000 Palestinians, including more than 6,150 children, have been killed in Gaza since October 7.
 In Israel, the official death toll stands at about 1,200.